 There’s no doubt that conferences are one of the most popular event types in the business world.
 But just because demand is high doesn’t mean success is guaranteed.
 Pulling off a wildly successful conference like Dreamforce, for example, takes a lot of hard work — and a total shift in mindset.

-Strike the balance between entertainment and education
+1. Strike the right balance between entertainment and education

 - Make sure the entertainment syncs with your agenda, otherwise your attendees will wonder why you wasted their time and money.